HITRUST CSF

 At HITRUST, we’ve tackled this challenge head-on with our Cyber Threat Adaptive (CTA) program.
 This innovative solution stress-tests the HITRUST framework with real-world threat intelligence, ensuring our controls remain highly relevant and effective against emerging risks and support the organization’s ongoing compliance obligations.

-Our report details findings covering the period from 01/01/2025 to 6/30/2025.
+Our report details findings covering the period from 7/01/2025 to 12/31/2025.
 Our research confirms that our i1, e1, and r2 requirement selections are responsive to the current threat landscape.
-During this period, we analyzed 435 real-world breaches, approximately 220,000 indicators across nearly 4,100 threat articles resulting in approximately 41,000 mappings to MITRE ATT&CK techniques and mitigations.
-Looking at the most common techniques identified, the HITRUST e1, i1, and r2 assessments have a high degree of coverage against techniques that were most prevalent in the first half of this year.
+During this period, we analyzed 588,588 threat indicators compiled from 4,650 threat-intelligence articles were analyzed and mapped to 46,175 MITRE ATT&CK technique and mitigation pairs.
+The most commonly observed attack techniques, including phishing, drive-by compromise, and exploitation of public-facing applications, remained well mitigated by controls already embedded in the HITRUST e1, i1, and r2 assessments.

 How it Works